Piotr Paweł Morta: Honours

 Piotr Morta is a co-inventor of chain link - this invention was patented by the Polish Patent Office.
 He received a certificate from the Institute of National Remembrance - Commission for the Prosecution of Crimes against the Polish Nation.
 According to the certificate he is a victim in the meaning of the Act on the Institute of National Remembrance.
 In 2017 he was awarded the title of "Meritorious for Wieruszów County".
 On September 21, 2022, during the Solidarity-80 Delegates' Convention, he was awarded the Medal of Merit for Community Accords for his outstanding contributions to the democratic transition in Poland.
+On February 14, 2026, on the National Day of Remembrance of the Home Army Soldiers, he was awarded the Medal of Blessed Father Jerzy Popiełuszko in the Silesian Parliament Hall.

 Personal life

 Piotr Morta is married to Maria Jolanta, who is a teacher.
-Together they have three daughters: Natalia, Martyna, and Julia.
+Together they have three daughters.